Wales Council of the Blind

 This is a note issued to the child's parents and school when, following a statutory assessment, the LA decides not to make a statement.
 The note should describe the child's SENs, explain why the LA will not make a statement and make recommendations about appropriate provision for the child.
 All the advice received during the assessment should be attached to the note sent to the parents and, with their consent, also be sent to the child's school.

-OHMCI - Office of Her Majesty's Chief Inspector ALN
+OHMCI - Office of Her Majesty's Chief Inspector CYP

 A non-ministerial government department established under the Education (Schools) Act 1992 to take responsibility for the inspection of all schools in Wales.
 (The English equivalent is Ofsted).
 Their professional arm is formed by Her Majesty's Inspectors (HMI).